-Almost 80% of all Planning Applications received by Stratford-on-Avon District Council are granted planning permission and a significant number of these will involve some form of negotiation.
+Almost 80% of planning applications received by Stratford-on-Avon District Council are granted planning permission, and a significant number of these will involve some form of negotiation.

-The facility to make amendments is however not an alternative to a properly thought through and prepared application.
-In the case of planning applications which are not submitted on householder forms we welcome and encourage discussions before you submit an application via our pre-application advice service.
-Pre-application advice will give more certainty at an earlier stage and help resolve issues so that speedier decisions can be made.
-If you wish to you can seek pre-application advice from the Planning team (but not householders)
+The facility to make amendments is, however, not an alternative to a properly thought through and prepared application.
+In the case of planning applications not submitted on householder forms, we welcome and encourage discussions before you submit an application via our pre-application advice service.
+Pre-application advice will give more certainty at an earlier stage and help resolve issues so speedier decisions can be made.
+If you wish to, you can seek pre-application advice from the Planning team (not available for householders).

-A very important part of the planning officers role is to make a recommendation on the acceptability or otherwise of the planning application.
-Having considered all relevant factors the planning officer might conclude that the proposal is unacceptable for a number of reasons.
-In this case a further judgement is required on whether negotiations should be carried out in an attempt to make the scheme acceptable.
+A very important part of the planning officer's role is to make a recommendation on the acceptability or otherwise of a planning application.
+Having considered all relevant factors, the planning officer might conclude that the proposal is unacceptable for a number of reasons.
+In this case, a further judgement is required on whether negotiations should be carried out in an attempt to make the scheme acceptable.

 A number of factors will influence when we accept negotiations.
 The main factors are policy considerations and the scale of amendments required.

-If your scheme only requires a relatively minor change to make it acceptable, the presumption is that negotiations will be undertaken to obtain satisfactory amended plans and/or supporting documentation before the application is put forward for a decision.
-Guidance on cases which can normally be treated as minor amendments to current planning applications is provided below.
+If your scheme only requires a relatively minor change to make it acceptable, the presumption is that negotiations will be undertaken to obtain satisfactory amended plans and / or supporting documentation before the application is put forward for a decision.
+Guidance on cases that can normally be treated as minor amendments to current planning applications is provided below.

-The table below provides guidance on cases which can normally be treated as minor amendments to current planning applications.
+The table below provides guidance on cases that can normally be treated as minor amendments to current planning applications.